• Skip to primary navigation

 • ½ cup oil canola/vegetable/sunflower

-• 1 lb okra thinly sliced crosswise
+• 1 pound okra thinly sliced crosswise

 • 1 medium-sized onion thinly sliced in half rings